 As far as cash is concerned, US Dollars and local currency (Uganda shillings) are accepted in Uganda.
 Banks and foreign exchange bureaus are available at Entebbe International Airport (the main entry point to Uganda), Kampala city and other main towns.
 However ATMs do not dispense US dollars notes, you will get only local currency.

-> VISA and Mastercard are the most widely accepted credit cards, with American Express and Diners only accepted at very few lodges (due to their high fees).
+Avoid buying Uganda shilling from street dealers.
+Officials and vendors may not always be able to issue large amounts of change, so please carry small denominations of cash where possible.
+VISA and Mastercard are the most widely accepted credit cards, with American Express and Diners only accepted at very few lodges (due to their high fees).
 Some lodges accept tipping by credit card, but most prefer cash placed in an envelope or in the communal tip box.

-> Having some Uganda shillings and USD on hand is recommended, however, you will not require large sums of cash while on safari in Uganda as most lodges are all-inclusive unless of course, you wish to do curio shopping (markets will require cash).
+Having some Uganda shillings and USD on hand is recommended, however, you will not require large sums of cash while on safari in Uganda as most lodges are all-inclusive unless of course, you wish to do curio shopping (markets will require cash).
 We advise against using traveller’s cheques as they are accepted only by a small minority of restaurants and lodges.

-> 10. Travel Insurance
+10. Travel Insurance

 Travel insurance is vital for travel anywhere in the world, and you should purchase it within 14 days of paying the deposit for your Uganda safari trip.
 Ensure your travel insurance package covers cancellation or curtailment of the safari, emergency evacuation expenses, medical expenses such as hospitalization, repatriation expenses, and damage/theft/loss of personal bagg